Crehl/antichamber-save-watcher/README.md

 Default Behaviour
 -----------------

-If no save file is specified, ASW defaults to watching ``C:\Steam\SteamApps\common\Antichamber\Binaries\Win32\SavedGame.bin``.
+If no save file is specified, ASW defaults to watching ``C:\Program Files\Steam\SteamApps\common\Antichamber\Binaries\Win32\SavedGame.bin``.
 If no arguments at all are given, ASW defaults to just tracking signs.